3 surefire hacks to get your team meetings rocking!

-Most meetings result in change – a change in people’s understanding of an issue (internal communication), a change in process (internal or external), a change in functions or workflows, or a change in approach to your customers (be it price, delivery or quality of what you supply).
+Most meetings result in change – a change in people’s understanding of an issue (internal communication), a change in process (internal or external), a change in functions or workflows, or a change in approach to your customers (be it price, delivery of, or quality of what you supply).

 And most people don’t like change; it’s challenging!
 Some people endorse change, some people openly object to change, and others sabotage change.
-So how do we create productive meetings where change is not threatening as it is perhaps perceived to be?
+So how do we create productive meetings where change is not as threatening as it is perhaps perceived to be?

-Using my 38 years experience in business, I regularly coach business owners around delegation and empowered of teams.
+Using my 38 years experience in business, I regularly coach business owners around delegation and empowering of teams.
 I have learned that to get maximum value from meetings is to provide a structure that has a purpose.